Matisse & Chagall At The Union Church of Pocantico Hills

 Matisse Goes Up The River

 But work is work, right?
-He accepted the Rockefeller commission and created the Rose window in memory of his friend, Abby Rockefeller.
-He must have thought, “Ehhhh!
-One stained glass window, what can it hoyt (hurt)?
-One last Matisse-erpiece for the road.”
+Matisse accepted the Rockefeller commission.
+Thus bloomed Matisse’s Rose window.
+A window he dedicated, in part, to the memory of his friend, Abby Rockefeller.
+He must have thought, “Eh!
+One more stained glass window, what can it hurt?”
+One last Matisse-erpiece for the road.

-At the back of the Union Church, the Rose window’s vibrant yellow, green and blue tones greet visitors as if declaring, Welcome and thank you for coming!
+At the back of the Union Church, the Rose window’s vibrant yellow, green, and blue tones greet visitors as if declaring, Welcome and thank you for coming!
 Is it an abstract?
 A flower?
 Does the blue mean sky?
-Does green symbolize nature and yellow God?
+Does green symbolize nature and yellow the sun?